Michael Mandelbaum

 Michael Mandelbaum (born 1946) is a professor and director of the American Foreign Policy program at the Johns Hopkins University, School of Advanced International Studies.
 He has written a number of books on American foreign policy and edited a dozen more.

 Education

-Marshall was educated at Yale University and King's College, Cambridge, where he was a Marshall Scholar and earned a BA in history in 1970.
+Mandelbaum was educated at Yale University and King's College, Cambridge, where he was a Marshall Scholar and earned a BA in history in 1970.
 He later earned a PhD in political science from Harvard University.

 Career

 Mandelbaum was named one of the top 100 Global Thinkers by Foreign Policy magazine "for teaching America how to be a hegemon on the cheap."
 He is on the board of directors of the Washington Institute for Near East Policy.

 Mandelbaum worked on security issues at the US Department of State from 1982 to 1983 on a Council on Foreign Relations International Affairs Fellowship in the office of Undersecretary of State Lawrence Eagleburger.
 He later served as an adviser to Bill Clinton.

 Speaking on behalf of the United States Information Agency for more than two decades, Mandelbaum has explained American foreign policy to groups throughout Europe, East Asia, Australia, New Zealand, India, and the Middle East.

 From 1986 to 2003, he was a senior fellow at the Council on Foreign Relations in New York, where he was also the director of its Project on East-West Relations.
 Mandelbaum was then a Carnegie Scholar (2004–2005) of the Carnegie Corporation of New York.
 From 1984 to 2005, he was the associate director of the Aspen Institute's Congressional Program on Relations with the Former Communist World.

 He has taught at Harvard University, Columbia University, and the US Naval Academy.
 He also taught business executives at the Wharton Advanced Management Program in the Aresty Institute of Executive Education at the Wharton School of Business at the University of Pennsylvania.

 Mandelbaum is a frequent commentator on American foreign policy.
 From 1985 to 2005, he wrote a regular foreign affairs analysis column for Newsday.
 His writing has also appeared in The New York Times, The Wall Street Journal, The Washington Post, Time, and the Los Angeles Times.
 He has appeared as a guest on The Daily Show with Jon Stewart, Charlie Rose, Nightline, and PBS NewsHour.